typelevel/typelevel.github.com/posts/2019-4-24-typelevel-sustainability-program-announcement.md

 Our initial fundraising goal is $150,000.
 Among other things, achieving this goal will allow us to have a dedicated half-time (20 hr/week) maintainer for at least 2019.
 Why half time?
 We want to start with a committed maintainer to bring some certainties for our projects, and yet we are not sure how much support we will be getting from the community.
 Hence a half-time maintainer for the year is a minimum viable solution for the program.

-Please consider talking to your employee about supporting the OSS libraries they are using.
+Please consider talking to your employer about supporting the OSS libraries they are using.
 Any amount, either $5 per month from a one-person start-up or $5000 per month from a billion dollar corporation, will bring us closer to our goal.

 Aside from monetary assistance, your company can also support us by: